open-courses-statistics-data-science/introduction_to_grammar_of_graphics/README.md

-# Introduction to scalable visualisation using the grammar of graphics paradigm
+# A short introduction to grammar of graphics (via ggplot2)
 This course provides a half day introduction to visualisation in R and Python using the grammar of graphics approach.
 In the course, participants will learn:

 - how the traditional approach to visualisation differs to the grammar of graphics one